What, Why, Where, How, When at Cedar Lane

 Do we accept any immigrant for physical sanctuary, and who decides?

 Case law precedent indicates only certain categories of immigrants are good candidates for physical sanctuary.
 Criteria may include: Immigrant’s legal team deems case on appeal demonstrates clear legal contradictions and moral injustices of the immigration system, and has a strong chance of winning in court.
 Immigrant has lived in the US for a long time, supports him/herself and family independently of public assistance, pays taxes, has no or only minor criminal record beyond the undocumented entry into the US.
 Has US citizen children for whom removal of a parent would break up the family.
 Has extenuating circumstances like medical conditions not treatable in the country of origin.
 Removal to country of origin would mean serious endangerment.
-An independent vetting team is being created by the DMV Sanctuary Congregation Network through which requests for hosting would come.
+The IMJ Team is working with the DMV Sanctuary Congregation Network and established local immigrant service organizations through which referrals for hosting would come.
 Cedar Lane determines whether or not to accept requests.

 Where would Cedar Lane house our guest, who would manage arrangements?
 Do arrangements comply with church insurance and zoning codes?